Integrations

 When multiple APIs are needed on a single application, it can be challenging for developers to maintain an overview.
 Luckily, the Betty Blocks platform boasts a visual canvas where Action components can be used to create connectors and manage endpoints.
 The visual approach to orchestrating API results in a more streamlined developer experience, which allows organizations to optimize web services, mobile applications, internal tools, workflows, and much more.
 For non-developers, there is the option to to connect their own preferred APIs through blocks configured by low-coders.

-Connect your own data source via an API
+Connect your own data source via API

 The Betty Blocks Store